 The etiology, clinical manifestations, diagnosis, and treatment of DIC in infants and children will be reviewed here.
 DIC in adults is discussed separately.
 (See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults".)

 The following is a summary of the pathogenesis of disseminated intravascular coagulation (DIC).
 A more complete discussion is found elsewhere.
-(See "Pathogenesis and etiology of disseminated intravascular coagulation", section on 'Pathogenesis of DIC'.)
+(See "Clinical features, diagnosis, and treatment of disseminated intravascular coagulation in adults", section on 'Pathogenesis'.)

 DIC is a secondary process caused by the systemic activation of the coagulation system by tissue damage from a variety of underlying diseases (eg, sepsis, trauma, and malignancies) .
 The activation of the intravascular coagulation system initiates the following processes (figure 1):